-Amazake is a sweet fermented rice that is typically turned into a warm drink flavoured with fresh ginger.
-Though it can also be eaten as a dessert, or used as a natural sweetener.
-Unlike sake, it is not alcoholic (or very low alcohol).
+Amazake is sweet fermented rice that is typically turned into a warm drink flavoured with fresh ginger.
+It can also be eaten as a dessert, or used as a natural sweetener for cereals and smoothies.
+Unlike sake, it is not alcoholic.

-The sweetness naturally comes from the break down of the rice through koji fermentation.
+The sweetness naturally arises from the break down of the complex carbohydrates in rice to simple sugars through koji fermentation.
 Like all fermented foods, amazake is considered to be very nutritious.
-I also found it to be very delicious!
-It was sweet and toasty tasting, but I loved it more when I added the spicy flavour of ginger or cinnamon.
-It is a great milk substitute for both hot at cold drinks, and the sweetness would make it great for baking.
+It also very delicious!
+On it’s own my homemade amazake has a sweet and toasty flavour.
+However, I love it even more when it’s spiced with ginger or cinnamon.

 - ½ cup dried rice (white or brown)